Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to time-resolved photoemission spectroscopy: Retarded Green functions and spectral functions for different time references

-In this section we compare the TDNRG expressions for the retarded Green function $G^r(\omega+i\eta,t)$ for the three time references $t=t_1$, $t=(t_1+t_2)/2$ and $t=t_2$, at both positive and negative times, and interpret the different expressions physically.
-Numerical issues in the evaluation of the resulting time-dependent spectral functions are also discussed.
+In this section we give the TDNRG expressions for the retarded Green function $G^r(\omega+i\eta,t)$ for the three time references $t=t_1$, $t=(t_1+t_2)/2$ and $t=t_2$, at both positive and negative times, and interpret the different expressions physically (Sec.~\ref{subsec:expressions}).
 The derivation for the case $t=t_2$ has been given in detail elsewhere\footnote{ See Supplementary Material of Ref.~\onlinecite{Nghiem2017} for the detailed derivation of the retarded Green function with time measured relative to $t_2$ and for the spectral weight sum rule.}, and the derivations for the other cases are similar, e.g., the derivation of the average time retarded Green function can be carried out following the detailed derivation of the corresponding advanced Green function in Appendix~\ref{sec:appendix-advanced}.
 Appendix~\ref{sec:appendix-gf-list} lists the TDNRG expressions for the advanced, lesser and greater Green functions for all three time references.
+Numerical issues in the evaluation of the resulting time-dependent spectral functions are discussed in Sec.~\ref{subsec:numerical-issues}.
+Finally, Sec.~\ref{subsec:spectra-comparisons} compares the numerical results for the spectral functions $A(\omega,t)$ for the three time references.